 In October 1913, a scuffle between Charles Barriball and his son, William, broke out at the Bennetts Arms resulting in the eventual death of Charles on the 31st of October.
 William was arrested accused of causing the death.
 The following is the transcription of the inquest on November the 1st 1913.

-Replying to questions, witness said from where he was standing he could see that the deceased was pushed out.
+Replying to questions, the witness said from where he was standing he could see that the deceased was pushed out.
 Did you actually see the other man do the act?– Yes, I must say I did.
-Asked why he did not go over and help, witness said he thought it was a public-house brawl, and nothing to do with him.
+Asked why he did not go over and help, the witness said he thought it was a public-house brawl, and nothing to do with him.
 He waited whilst they picked deceased up.
-Replying to Mr. Peter, witness said the door could not be seen quite clearly from where he was standing, but the doorplace could.
+Replying to Mr Peter, the witness said the door could not be seen quite clearly from where he was standing, but the door place could.
 He distinctly saw the two men on the top of the steps.
-Asked why he thought deceased was thrown out, witness replied, “I don’t think it at all, I saw it done.”
+Asked why he thought deceased was thrown out, the witness replied, “I don’t think it at all, I saw it done.”

-John Jago, gardener, Kensey-place, Launceston, who was with Dawe, gave corroborative evidence. — Replying to Mr. Peter, witness said he did not see any struggle on the top of the steps.
-Matthew Venton, farm labourer, said he went in to the Bennett’s Arms on the evening in question a little after seven o’clock.
-Deceased was there, and some time after William Barriball came in, leaving about 9 o’clock, the some time leaving as witness and some other men left.
+John Jago, gardener, Kensey-place, Launceston, who was with Dawe, gave corroborative evidence. — Replying to Mr Peter, the witness said he did not see any struggle on the top of the steps.
+Matthew Venton, a farm labourer, said he went into the Bennett’s Arms on the evening in question a little after seven o’clock.
+Deceased was there, and sometime after William Barriball came in, leaving about 9 o’clock, then some time leaving as the witness and some other men left.
 There had been no disturbance between William Barriball and his father.
 Witness and another man were on their way home when they heard someone shouting to them, and on going back, saw deceased lying in the road, and helped to get him to bed.
-Nothing was said as to what had happened, and witness did not ask.
+Nothing was said as to what had happened, and the witness did not ask.
 There was not the least unpleasantness whilst they were in the Bennett’s Arms.

 THE STRUGGLE DESCRIBED

-Dr. C.G.
-Gibson, who attended the deceased, said the cause of death was injry to the spinal cord in the neck, the result of the fall.
-During the illness he asked ho the accident happened, and deceased told him that he fell over the step on his way to cross to the yard on the opposite side of the road.
-Replying to questions, witness said there was no other disease about Mr. Barriball, and no sign of any seizure.
+Dr C.G.
+Gibson, who attended the deceased, said the cause of death was an injury to the spinal cord in the neck, the result of the fall.
+During the illness, he asked ho the accident happened, and deceased told him that he fell over the step on his way to cross to the yard on the opposite side of the road.
+Replying to questions, the witness said there was no other disease about Mr Barriball, and no sign of any seizure.
 There were no signs of blows.
 The same injuries might be caused by a man standing on the steps and falling as a result of giddiness.